JaviMaligno/bachatapp/project_summary.md

   - Pattern demonstrates authentic mambo "a caballo" rhythm: [1,0,2,1,0,1,2,0,1,0,2,1,0,1,2,0]
   - Successfully tested - users can now experience the true complexity of mambo rhythm with proper sixteenth note timing

+- **[2025-12-14]**: Implemented standalone "Build the Rhythms" quiz:
+  - Created new `RhythmBuildingQuiz` type in TypeScript with specialized challenge structure
+  - Built `RhythmBuildingQuizComponent` in `src/components/quizzes/RhythmBuildingQuiz.tsx`:
+    - Multi-challenge quiz interface with progress tracking and navigation
+    - Uses existing `BuildAClave` and `BuildMamboPattern` components for interactive rhythm building
+    - Challenge status indicators showing completion status for each rhythm
+    - Celebratory completion screen with perfect score display
+    - Progress persistence using existing progressManager system
+  - Created `rhythm-building-quiz.ts` data file with all three bachata rhythms:
+    - Derecho: 16 eighth notes with accents on beats 4 and 8
+    - Majao: Main beats only with accents, no off-beats
+    - Mambo: Complex sixteenth note "a caballo" pattern
+  - Updated `QuizContent` component to handle rhythm-building quiz type
+  - Added rhythm building quiz to music section in `src/data/sections.ts`
+  - Enhanced interactive components with `onComplete` callbacks for quiz integration
+  - Successfully tested - users can now take a comprehensive rhythm building quiz that tests all three bachata rhythms

 ## Frontend

 * **Framework:** React + TypeScript + Vite